What type of child custody solution works for your family?

 Common Questions for a Child Custody Lawyer

 - Are courts more likely to award child custody to the father or mother?
-Traditional gender roles have changed significantly regarding who works and who takes care of the kids.
-This is not as much of a factor as it once was when determining custody in Georgia.
+Traditional gender roles have changed significantly regarding who works and who takes care of the kids, and this is not as much of a factor as it once was when determining custody in Georgia.
 The main goal is to create a parenting plan that benefits the child.

 - What is “parenting time”?
-In Georgia it is the visitation and custody time each parent has with the child.
-It is usually mentioned in a parenting plan, which is a court ordered arrangement of custody and visitation details.
-If you are unable to agree on a parenting plan then you will probably be sent to mediation.
-If you are still unable to agree on a plan after mediation then it will be decided in court.
-Whether in mediation or in court you will need an experienced divorce attorney on your side to protect your rights.
+In Georgia, it is the visitation and custody time each parent has with the child.
+Parenting time is laid out in a parenting plan, the plan a court-ordered arrangement of custody and visitation details.
+If you cannot agree on a parenting plan, you will likely attend mediation to make an arrangement.
+If you are still unable to agree on a plan after mediation, it will be decided in court.
+Whether in mediation or court, you will need an experienced divorce attorney on your side to protect your rights.

 - What if I am not married to the mother of my child?
 Unfortunately, you have no legal rights until the child is legitimated.

 - Can parents share custody?
-Yes, in fact, Georgia courts encourage shared custody arrangements.
+Yes, Georgia courts encourage shared custody arrangements.
 You can get joint legal custody as well as joint physical custody or both.
-There are many different types of joint custody so you can come up with a schedule that benefits you and the children best.
+There are many different types of joint custody, so you can develop a schedule that benefits you and the children best.

 - As a mother, do I automatically get custody of my kids?
 Not necessarily.
-Custody arrangements are based on the facts of the case rather than gender.
-Unless there is evidence of abuse or an unsafe environment then most courts favor joint custody.
+Custody arrangements are based on the facts of the case rather than gender roles.
+Unless there is evidence of abuse or an unsafe environment, most courts favor joint custody.
 They believe the children benefit from having both parents in their lives.

 - What is the most common joint custody plan?
-Usually both parents will have joint legal custody but the primary physical custodian will have the final say on major decisions affecting the children.
+Usually, both parents will have joint legal custody; however, the primary physical custodian will have the final say on the children’s major decisions.
 It is not uncommon for the kids to live with one parent while the other parent has parenting time every other weekend, alternating holidays, and an extended period in the summer.
-There are, however, a wide range of parenting time schedules that can be implemented, and what works best is dependent upon the facts of your case.
+There is a wide range of parenting time schedules, and what works best depends on the facts of your case.

 - Who gets them ready for school?